-These changes were implemented to stop entities claiming inflated deductions relating to their rental properties by ‘refreshing’ the values of previously used depreciating assets in residential rental properties.
+These changes were implemented to stop entities from claiming inflated deductions relating to their rental properties by ‘refreshing’ the values of previously used depreciating assets in residential rental properties.

 As a result, the amounts that would previously have been claimed under Division 40 plant are now utilised at disposal and form the basis of a CGT event.
 Any capital loss will be offset against the capital gain incurred on the sale of land and buildings.